 Summertime - A Closer Look at Depression.

 Depression is paired with seasons and is typically linked with winter, the pressures of seasonal cheer and acknowledging the end of another year.
 Depression has many different forms and is unique to the individual.
 Signs to be aware of include feelings of heaviness, loss of libido, low self - worth and or suicidal feelings and actions.
+Relying on alcohol, food or porn can be information into level of pain you are experiencing.
 In this article, I would like to highlight summer as a catalyst for depression.

 It is common for people to experience depression in summer as there is more space and time for it to come to the surface.
 Possible themes are summer holidays lead to some work places slowing down.
 Slowing down creates more space to think.
 Summer raises anxiety around holiday finances, child care needs and the impact on family relationships.
 Social media drives a sense of missing out, competition or not being good enough.